Skip to content

 Western gorilla Feeding

-In order to find fruit trees and foods, a gorilla travells around 1-4 kilometers on an average every day.
+In order to find fruit trees and food, a gorilla travels around 1-4 kilometers on average every day.

 Gorillas are basically vegetarian.
-Western gorillas feed on leaves, buds and especially fruits.
-Their availability varies throughout the year, so its use may also vary.
+Western gorillas feed on leaves, buds, and especially fruits.
+Their availability varies throughout the year, so their use may also vary.
 They eat large quantities of fruits of the species Dialium, Tetrapalura, Chrysophilium, and Llandophia.
-Occasionally they catch ants, pimples, worms, grubs and pests.
+Occasionally they catch ants, pimples, worms, grubs, and pests.

 Behavior